tidiane-camaret/tidiane-camaret.github.io/_posts/2021-03-23-computer-vision-project-image-searcher-en.markdown

 ![img5](/assets/images/project_image_searcher/im5.png)

-In addition to that, Instagram does not offer a search tool on the generated descriptions.
+In addition to that, Instagram gives no option to perform searches across the generated descriptions.

 We could apply other image analysis methods on these photos, allowing us to describe them more precisely.
 This would allow us to easily find an image using a description.